surifirstpin/Acubi_documentation/Version.5/Visualisation_Overview.md

 > **Note :**  A more detailed explanation is mentioned clearly in **Visualization Types and Settings** document

+Visualization in Acu
-Visualization in AcuBi creates impressive graphs and charts based on query result obtained and displays an eye-caching pictorial representation of data obtained.
+Bi creates impressive graphs and charts based on query result obtained and displays an eye-caching pictorial representation of data obtained.
 Based on your requirement, you can visualize the data in different type of charts.

 **Basic overview on how visualization works ;**